-Well, a study by the University of Vermont concluded that putting your clothes in the dryer for 5 minutes on high heat will kill ticks.
+Well, here’s what a study by the University of Vermont found.
+Putting your clothes in the dryer for 5 minutes on high heat will kill ticks.

-If you wash your clothes first, the water temperature needs to be over 115°F to kill them.
+If you wash your clothes first, the water temperature needs to be above 115°F to kill them.

-Should a tick survive the wash cycle, you’ll need to dry them.
-They recommend 70 minutes on low heat or 50 minutes on high heat.
+If a tick survives the wash cycle, put the clothes in the dryer.
+Dry for 70 minutes on low heat or 50 minutes on high heat.

-Blacklegged (deer) ticks were used for this study so other ticks may respond differently.
+This study used Blacklegged (deer) ticks … so other ticks may respond differently.

 Of course, keeping ticks off your dog in the first place is the best strategy.
 But it’s always worthwhile taking the time to check him regularly for ticks.